 9. Super (2011).
 4 stars.
 Everything Kick Ass should have been, upending superhero conventions through brutal satire, making us laugh as our heores take pipe wrenches to people who cut in line at the movies and key other peoples’ cars.
 Their mission is to fight crime, but Ellen Page’s character doesn’t seem to care much about that, as long as she can beat the living be-Jesus out of someone.
 James Gunn is the flip side to Christopher Nolan, who also redeemed the superhero genre but it a serious way: by destroying our optimism and suggesting heroes as hopeless liberators who escalate terror as they try fighting it.
 Gunn destroys our seriousness by suggesting heroes as hopeless losers who likewise are barely better than those they go against.

 10. The East (2013).
-4 stars.
+3 ½ stars.
 This is from the same director of Sound of My Voice (2011), which was about a pair of documentary filmmakers who joined a cult in order to expose its charismatic leader.
 Similar group dynamics are on display here, as an investigator for a corporate form joins an eco-terrorist group to spy on its members.
 Ellen plays Izzy, an uncompromising anarchist who is the daughter of a petrochemical CEO; she forces him to bathe in the waterway he’s been using as a toxic dumping site.
 It’s obviously the perfect role for Ellen, who thrives on such radical causes in real life (though without harming others).
 Meanwhile, Brit Marling plays the investigator, in an amusing reversal from her role as the cult leader in The Sound of My Voice.
-The eco-terrorists get in some nasty payback, and it’s huge fun, but it’s the director’s understanding of fringe-group dynamics that make the film so good.
+The eco-terrorists get in some nasty payback, and it’s huge fun, but it’s the director’s understanding of fringe-group dynamics that make the film what it is.

 11. An American Crime (2007).
 3 ½ stars.
 Based on the true story of Sylvia Likens, who was tortured and killed by a disturbed woman caring for her in her parents’ absence.
 Sylvia was tied up in a basement for weeks — beaten, burned, cut, branded, and forced to eat filth, while, amazingly, kids in the neighborhood dropped by daily to participate in the “fun”.
 Ellen is as convincing in the role of a savagely abused innocent as she is in that of a tormenting sadist (Hard Candy), and most people won’t want to see this more than once (if that).
 The final act — Sylvia’s dream of reuniting with her parents as she lies unconscious and dying — is heartbreaking.
 There are really no pleasant scenes to watch, but I am moved by this haunting montage.